-- 2 tablespoons minced garlic
+- 2 tablespoons garlic minced

-- 4 tablespoons melted butter
+- 4 tablespoons butter melted and unsalted

-- 2 tablsepoons dry white wine
+- 2 tablespoons dry white wine

 - 2 tablespoons heavy cream

-Start by pouring your Mussels into a large mixing bowl, mix in the garlic, butter, white wine, and heavy cream.
+Start by pouring your Mussels into a large mixing bowl, and mix in the garlic, butter, white wine, and heavy cream.

 Pour the mussels onto the rack or into the basket.

-Plate, serve and enjoy!
+Plate, serve, and enjoy!